abishekmanoj/Pytorch-Mini-Projects/01_rice_type_classification/README.md

 Training curves are plotted to visualize the learning process.

 ---

-## Purpose of This Project

-This project is part of a **series of PyTorch mini projects** focused on learning deep learning fundamentals across different data modalities.

-Projects in the series include:

-- Tabular Data Classification (this project)
-- Image Classification
-- Transfer Learning for Image Classification
-- Audio Classification
 - Text Classification

 The goal is to build a **strong practical foundation in PyTorch model development and experimentation**.